Guitar, Rock Ensembles

 Outside of music, Hafez enjoys soccer and all food.

-Jake Habegger is a graduate of Western Connecticut State University where he received his Bachelors degree in music performance.
+Jacob Habbeger is a graduate of Western Connecticut State University where he received his Bachelors degree in music performance.
 He began his musical journey when he was nine years old by taking piano lessons with Julie Cook.
-When he turned 13, Jake’s interest shifted to the drums and he took up lessons with Gary Michaud and later Bill Rotella.
+When he turned 13, Jacob’s interest shifted to the drums and he took up lessons with Gary Michaud and later Bill Rotella.
 He currently studies with Jeff Siegel and Patrick Smith at WCSU.

-Jake has been teaching privately since 2007 and has performed with many jazz and rock bands in Connecticut and New York.
-At WCSU, Jake had the great opportunity to perform with jazz legends John Scofield and Rufus Reid.
-Jake is an experienced drum set player, percussionist, and also a skilled pianist.
+Jacob has been teaching privately since 2007 and has performed with many jazz and rock bands in Connecticut and New York.
+At WCSU, Jacob had the great opportunity to perform with jazz legends John Scofield and Rufus Reid.
+Jacob is an experienced drum set player, percussionist, and also a skilled pianist.

 John is a Saxophonist, Clarinetist, Flautist, composer, arranger and educator.
 John graduated from New School University in Manhattan with a BFA in Musical Performance and a BA in History.
 At New School John studied with some of NYC’s best jazz musicians including, Reggie Workman, Jane Ira Bloom, Jim Snidero, Tim Price and Walt Weiskopf.
 An extremely sought after performer, John has experience with a wide array of genres such as Jazz, Blues, Rock, Reggae, Salsa, Merengue, Samba, Choro and Afrobeat.
 His talent has taken him to tour the United States and share the stage with such greats as the Heath Brothers, Bobby Sanabria, The Fabulous Thunderbirds,Vernon Reid, Rachel Z, and Popa Chubby, just to name a few.
 As someone who is very open-minded and believes in expanding the joy and amusement that music has to offer, John always welcomes the prospect to share his knowledge and experience with his students.